jeremyckahn/rekapi/README.md

   }, 'easeOutExpo');
 ````

 So, a few things to note.  `keyframe`, like many methods of the `Kapi.Actor` Object, is chainable.
 The animation defined here will last one second, as the the second `keyframe` is placed at 1000 milliseconds.
 It will have a nice `easeOutExpo` easing formula applied to it, as we can see from the third parameter.
 Rekapi inherits all of [Shifty's easing formulas](https://github.com/jeremyckahn/shifty/blob/master/src/shifty.formulas.js).
-Also of note: individual tweens get their easing formula from the keyframe from they are animating to, not animating from.
+Also of note: individual tweens get their easing formula from the keyframe they are animating to, not animating from.

 ## Playing the animation